 Everything on the palate sings just a little louder tonight as well.
 Fruits are even a little richer than normal.
 Ripe & slightly gummy not as normal leaner fruits of; blackberries, black cherries, cherries, strawberries, watermelon near the rind, blood orange, orange & tangerine & some pomegranate.
 Crisp and grippy, volcanic minerals, beautiful softer, powdery chalkiness w/o quite the sharper edge it normally has, soft, hints of Provence herbs, saline, sea fossils, baguette crust, vanillin, whiff of caramel, soft white spice, pink flowers and rose pedals.
 The acidity is crisp, lively and dead on as alway.
 The long, rich, well balanced finish is deliciously refreshing and persists minutes.

-Photos of; one of their Grand Cru Vineyards at sunset & inside and the Estate grounds of the House of Billecart, — 4 months ago
+Photos of; one of their Grand Cru Vineyards at sunset & inside and the Estate grounds of the House of Billecart, — a year ago

 I haven't tried the 17 Roulot Blanc, but I have had the 17 Dancer Blanc.
 This is absolutely in the same conversation...better than the Dancer Blanc imo bc the oak influence is more constrained, and the mineral/dry extract is off the charts.
 This doesn't have the noble reduction I expect from Roulot (or other vintages of Dancer BB for that matter), but it has an amazing purity about itself.
-Absolutely lovely. — 4 months ago
+Absolutely lovely. — a year ago